Joystream/community-repo/working-groups/storage-group/leader/Proposals/Salary_cal.md

 ## Disadvantages
 - Different compensation scheme to the rest of the DAO (Rest of the DAO worker are compensated passed of skills and time)
+- Long term need accurate collection of the data.

 ## Summary